jmagman/flutter-wiki/How-to-write-a-render-speed-test-for-Flutter.md

 6. Finally, remove `flaky: true` once the test is proven to be reliable for a few days.
 Since this may take a while, creating a reminder calendar event could be a good idea.

+## 4. Set benchmark baseline

+Tasks will be run automatically in the [devicelab], and the result is shown in [flutter-dashboard].
+Set the baseline in [flutter-dashboard] once the new test gets enough data.

 ## Acknowledgement

 Big congratulations if you've successfully finished all steps above!
 You just made a big contribution to Flutter's performance.
 Please also feel encouraged to improve this doc to help future contributors (which probably include a future yourself that would forget something above in a few months)!